lsegal/yard/docs/Tags.md

 Accessing Tag Information
 -------------------------

-Tag metadata is added when a {YARD::Docstring} is added to a {file:CODE_OBJECTS.markdown code object}
+Tag metadata is added when a {YARD::Docstring} is added to a {file:CodeObjects.md code object}
 using the {YARD::CodeObjects::Base#docstring=} attribute.
 In addition to adding conventional comments, tags are parsed and associated with the object.
 The easiest way to access tags on an object is to use the {YARD::CodeObjects::Base#tag} and `#tags`